Sheco/PokemonStore/README.md

 - name
 - every one of its stats (hp, attack, defense, etc)

+[ ] Add a loading message or animation

 ### Task 2: Add a price to the pokemon

 [ ] Every pokemon should have a price, which will be the average value of all of its stats.